 And this “meaning” part- how can this vivify one’s consciousness?
 Carl Jung was the first to introduce the notion of synchronicity, which is different from the term synchronous.
 Jung’s description of synchronicity has been interpreted by many who study his theories.
 The mainstream has probably heard of the term but might not know from where the term comes and its actual concept.
 If synchronicity is interpreted yet again, we can say that it is at least two events which do not cause one another, which take place at relatively the same time, and whose natures seem to be meaningfully connected, with meaning being aroused through the human witness.
 It has also been said that a synchronicity is a moment that carries in it the characteristics of every moment everywhere.(8) Synchronicity in this light seems to be slowly gaining traction as a way to talk about the mystery of planetary cycles taking place alongside inner and outer events of individuals here on earth.
 That mystery is a difficult one, but the concept of synchronicity as put forth by Jung does an exquisite job of providing definition while allowing mystery to permeate.
 This allows us to experience structure and chaos together meaningfully, one of the biggest personal challenges of those in techno-industrial cultures today, though many do not realize it.

-Having touched on these zodiac signs, we will now look at what a Mars retrograde might mean in them.
-We could first notice that Mars retrogrades in not one but two signs, perhaps causing us to wonder if there is something in Capricorn which Mars has not yet finished up, some legal issue which the courts may need to settle.
+We first notice that Mars retrogrades in not one but two signs, perhaps causing us to wonder if there is something in Capricorn which Mars has not yet finished up, some legal issue which the courts may need to settle.
 We can also see that during this Mars retrograde a total lunar eclipse will take place on July 27 which will align with Mars and Uranus who currently transits Taurus.
 Uranus nor Venus are placed well during this time which shows that the Uranian-Promethean impulse could be stifled, perverted, undermined, or lacking substance, or dealing with public health.
-Mars has been said to be exalted in Capricorn, through which it makes thorough passes this Summer.
-Mars thus leads this chariot, but he is retrograde.
+Mars is exalted Capricorn and thus leads this chariot, but he is retrograde.
 This could be starting to sound like a clown car gone horribly wrong, and it is difficult to avoid instantly thinking of the government of the United States with this imagery.
 The issues during this Mars retrograde are tied to Capricorn and Aquarius, and more specifically their shadows.
 In Capricorn, a Mars in direct (forward) motion represents an intense almost militaristic work ethic and thinks logistically rapidly in order to execute irrevocably the most efficient plan.
 So is a retrogressed, backwards Mars in Capricorn representative of some kind of opposite behavior?
 “Opposites” is an unfortunate attitude through which to view the world, and because it is becoming an obsolete one we should cast that aside.
 What has been suggested so far is that retrogrades deal with hidden aspects which are as yet unknown.
 And truly it is impossible to get to the bottom of a retrograde.

 To come back to the zodiac, what we see in Capricorn and Aquarius which is likely relevant for this Mars retrograde is the notion of a life of novelty.
 What is meant here is a life for a people in which their society has developed to a point where difficulties of the past have been worked on through technology for the means of improving the life of the people.
 Television, suburban living, international travel by plane, super-food smoothies are all examples of a life of novelty invented for improving the lives of "the many".
 It is certain that these things also have their poisons and discomforts- all is not as ideal as it wants to be in improvement- and forward-thinking Aquarius.
 But in order to think in a way which is open to social improvements that might gain mass implementation, one must have a very wide scope while thinking about complex relations- keeping tabs on the moving parts.
 Capricorn has a similar type of thinking but the orientation is not about improving as it is in Aquarius, it is about maintaining.
 In either situation, we see the retrogression of Mars in these two signs stirring up personal uncertainties about how one relates to a larger plan, a larger scope, government structures and action, and of course, the future.
 With all the standout themes of “authority” in both Capricorn and Aquarius, this retrograde can make conscious things we have taken for granted regarding authority, our own and others’.
 The fire of Mars and the apathy all too common in Capricorn and Aquarius can be focused through thought on the overall “gestalt” of a situation.
 And, lacking concern for others’ feelings or circumstances, people may be in the shadowy grips of something that moves them to behave (or consider behaving) in a way which they cannot fully understand until they find themselves in a critical situation requiring action or release of personal energy.
 Retrogrades have been said to call upon the past, an interesting point to consider with political events in motion on and after the lunar eclipse on July 27.
 It is obvious this retrograde deals with a difficult tension between individual power upheld by certain groups, and the power innate in diverse individuals who desire change and altruism.
 It is also clear that Mars is a personal planet, not a collective planet, though he retrogrades in collective signs.
 People can experience this time as a questioning of their own motives in their career, lifestyle, or overall path in life.
 It would not be surprising if there is a curious sense felt to make a shift regarding these things, yet also feeling the challenges and limits sanctioned by existing state structures.
 This retrograde refers to executive orders and changing of direction of the order and location of individuals who are at the mercy of a corrupt system.